-I am an incoming CS PhD student at the Duke University.
+I am a 1st year CS PhD student at Duke University.

-I am happy to chat on everything.
-Feel free to contact.
+I am always open to discussions.
+Feel free to reach out.

 ",